stevegrubb/audit-explorer/README.md

 If you are using the Logs Event Source, then you can have extra data included in the generated CSV file by checking the boxes under the Extra CSV Info to Include.

+With this program, you can display:
+* Bar Charts
+* Heat Maps
+* Pivot Tables
+* Sankey Diagrams
+* Trees/Dendrograms

 ## Resources